mvolkmann/mvolkmann.github.com/programming/sed-article.md

 Pound signs (`#`) in script files mark the beginning of a comment that extends to the end of the line.

-The script file can be used as follows:
+This script file can be used as follows:

 ```script
 sed -f my-changes.sed input.txt